 For new developers, it’s so incredibly important to get familiar with programming algorithms as early as possible – so much so, that they become second nature.

 Don’t miss… Coding Dojo created a free Algorithm Training Platform that will help build your coding muscles and nail coding fundamentals before diving into learning how to code!
 The Algorithm Training Platform takes you through a series of problems that become more challenging as levels progress.
 After each challenge, there’s a video with a Coding Dojo instructor who walks through how he or she would personally solve the algorithm.

 Bonus Tip & Resources: Get up to speed on back-end programming languages

-After you’ve gotten your feet wet in the basics of web development, you’ll likely start transitioning towards more back-end programming.
-At this point, you’ll need to choose a language to start with, and trust us, there’s a lot to choose from.
-However before settling on one, make sure to do your research to find the right fit — not all languages are alike.
+After you’ve gotten your feet wet the basics of web development, you’ll likely start transitioning towards more back-end programming.
+At this point, you’ll need to choose a language to start with, and trust us, there’s a lot to choose from. , make sure to do your research to find the right fit — not all languages are alike.
 They vary in difficulty, usage in the industry, easy of access, market demand, and many other factors.

 Feel like being a developer is something you need to do and wondering “Are coding